-The Gross Domestic Product (GDP) in Malta expanded 3 percent in the third quarter of 2025 over the same quarter of the previous year.
+The Gross Domestic Product (GDP) in Malta expanded 6.40 percent in the fourth quarter of 2025 over the same quarter of the previous year.
 GDP Annual Growth Rate in Malta is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Malta GDP Annual Growth Rate is projected to trend around 3.20 percent in 2027 and 3.00 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast